jake-knerr/chess/README.md

 #### A component is _applied_ to document content by adding the component's defining rule to the content's class attribute.

-The defining rule must be applied to content, even if it doesn't apply any styling.
+The defining rule must be applied to content, even if the defining rule doesn't apply any styling.

 ```css
 /* component - defining rule */